withastro/docs/src/pages/en/guides/markdown-content.md

 This example applies the [remark-toc](https://github.com/remarkjs/remark-toc) and [rehype-minify](https://github.com/rehypejs/rehype-minify) plugins.
 See each project's README for installation instructions.

 :::tip
-We apply the [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [Smartypants](https://github.com/silvenon/remark-smartypants) plugins by default.
+Astro applies the [GitHub-flavored Markdown](https://github.com/remarkjs/remark-gfm) and [Smartypants](https://github.com/silvenon/remark-smartypants) plugins by default.
 This brings some niceties like generating clickable links from text and formatting quotes for readability.
 When adding your own plugins, you can preserve these defaults with the `extendDefaultPlugins` flag.
 :::

 ```js title="astro.config.mjs" ins={2,3,7,8,11}